Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Changes:
 - The Name of the Discoverer of Planets and Moons will now be saved and displayed.
+- The Name of the Discoverer of Comets is now saved and will be displayed in the tooltip of the Great Comets.

 Characters:
 - José Vitorino Damásio (random Portuguese Engineer)